dmalawey/blog/README.md

 # December 2023

+## 12.16 Complete Sentences are a minimum.

+In the last few years, I noticed I work harder at communication than some of my close friends and family.
+This post is a reminder to everyone: texting only offers 1% of the full communication we were meant to live with.
+Let us please respect each other enough to do our best when we text.
+The minimal ask is that we give complete sentences.
+If you pass me a remark without a complete sentence, I will likely not understand you and I will not reply unless I feel extra generous.

+In the future, if I stop replying abruptly, this may be what has happened.
+I'd love to have a talk with you, and I'd love for it to have meaning.
+A talk without meaning is not something I'll dedicate my time to - I only live once.
+Every moment counts.

+Think about this:
+Through human history we accessed a special set of communication elements that brings an immense context to our chats.
+Body language is an umbrella for ten thousand items.
+Your facial expression is a subset within those, and tells ten thousand further pieces of information.
+I use these cues, in real life but we cannot access them in a text.
+Please be kind and don't force the other person to perform all of the work of communication.
+You may have them re-reading, guessing, and asking questions about your questions and it can be a big waste of time.
+If you perform this on purpose, shame on you for contributing to the disconnection in society today.
+If you do it carelessly, please refrain.
+Being a good human in the past meant lending a hand, and being a good human in the present means aiming for clarity and helping one another to progress, in any activity, social, business, or otherwise.

 ## 12.16 Journal from a painful time

 Today I opened up my notes from my journal of 2020.
 If you ever wonder what your notes might look like if you earn a Master's in engineering, then marry a PhD biologist, help her graduate, quit your job, move to a foreign place to support her career, face unemployment and isolation with no friends or family, and spend 100 days with a deadly bacteria eating your intestines from the inside, and you still want to have meaning in your life before you die, they might look like this: